-Does his wife just like to show off?
-No!
-She just knows that if you have a legitimate loss like a catastrophic house fire, the insurance adjuster may assume you’re trying to pull something over on them — even if you’re not.
+A recorded walk-and-talk also serves to help the insurance adjuster, who may assume you’re trying to pull something over on them — even if you’re not.
 Videotaping your belongings on your phone or using a standalone video camera helps you prove what you say you’ve lost.

 - Professional camera equipment